Lars-Gunnar Pettersson

-Lars-Gunnar Pettersson (born 8 April 1960) was a Swedish professional ice hockey forward who spent all of his professional career in the Elitserien.
-He was drafted 174th overall into the National Hockey League by the Edmonton Oilers in the 1980 NHL Entry Draft.
+Lars-Gunnar Pettersson (born 8 April 1960) is a retired Swedish professional ice hockey forward who spent all of his professional career in the Elitserien.
+He was drafted 174th overall into the National Hockey League by the Edmonton Oilers in the 1980 NHL entry draft.
 He has represented Sweden 5 times internationally, winning 1 gold, 1 silver and 2 bronze.

 After the 1993–1994 season, he retired from ice hockey.